zeee1only/fpdf2/docs/README.md

 This documentation is published online at https://py-pdf.github.io/fpdf2/

-Docs generation & publication on GitHub Pages is performed for every new commit on the `master` branch throught the GitHub Actions pipeline.
+Docs generation & publication on GitHub Pages is performed for every new commit on the `master` branch through the GitHub Actions pipeline.

 Please refer to the [development manual](https://py-pdf.github.io/fpdf2/Development.html#documentation) for more information.